 What is an investment fund?

 Two of the most popular types of fund are unit trusts and open-ended investment companies (OEICs).
+Exchange traded funds are growing in popularity and are covered in our separate guide.

 There are several advantages to investing through a fund, from avoiding having to pick individual shares through to affordably building a diverse portfolio, as our video explains: